06-08-2009: September Treasury Bonds: Interest Rates Stalled Before Fed Raises Them

 Internal Printout 1 Internal Printout 2

-Results of "DCV" for Palladium (blue lines = successful trades, red, unsuccessful): (Always in the market.)
+Results of "Thrust" for T-Bonds (blue lines = successful trades, red, unsuccessful): (Always in the market.)

 Results